gf78/solar-system-dynamic-limit-management-opendtu-shelly-pro/README.md

 * Note: no additional hardware is required.
 The script runs directly on the shelly device.

 ## Installation
-* Select script for your shelly device from "basic" folder (Note: the "experimental" version is not stable due to low mem issues)
+* Select script for your shelly device from "default" folder (Note: the "experimental" version is not stable due to low mem issues)
 * Run script on the shelly device (https://shelly-api-docs.shelly.cloud/gen2/Scripts/Tutorial)

 ## Keywords (German)